influxdata/docs-v2/content/influxdb/v2.0/query-data/optimize-queries.md

 - [Measure query performance with Flux profilers](#measure-query-performance-with-flux-profilers)

 ## Start queries with pushdowns
-Some Flux functions and function combinations can push their operation down to the underlying data source rather than storing and operating on data in memory.
+**Pushdowns** are functions or function combinations that push data operations to the underlying data source rather than operating on data in memory.
+Start queries with pushdowns to improve query performance.
+Once a non-pushdown function runs, Flux pulls data into memory and runs all subsequent operations there.
-These are known as "pushdowns" and using them correctly can greatly improve query performance.

 #### Pushdown functions and function combinations
-Support for pushdown functionality depends on the queried data source.
+Most pushdowns are supported when querying an InfluxDB 2.0 or InfluxDB Cloud data source.
+As shown in the following table, a handful of pushdowns are not supported in InfluxDB 2.0.

 | Functions                    | InfluxDB 2.0         | InfluxDB Cloud       |
 |:---------                    |:------------:        |:--------------:      |